Surviving Alone In The Wilderness For a Month

 The Bow Hunter – While out in the wilderness I did see a few people.
 The most noteworthy occurred when I was walking through the forest during a small rain storm.
 Deep in thought, I was startled when a bow hunter (complete with bow, guns and scopes) jumped out from behind some trees.
 Apparently he had been tracking me.
 He was quite lonely and wanted to make small talk.
 I was polite but kept the conversation short as I didn’t want to chat.
 It turned out he was also a digital marketer.
 I most definitely didn’t want to talk after learning that!

 The Forest Cable – About 2/3rds of the way through the adventure I stumbled upon an old cable in the ground.
 Being on the verge of losing myself, I convinced myself that the cable had only two possible purposes.
 Either it was connected to a million dollars or it was connected to a dead body.
 In my mind, it could serve no other purposes.
 Eventually I got the nerve to start pulling the cable.
 As I pulled, it kept tugging back at varying strengths.
 After pulling for about 10 feet, I lost my nerve and ran away!

 Unsuccessful Fishing – I went fishing often.
-Despite trying multiple locations, multiple baits, multiple techniques (traditional, tout line, gill net) and multiple hours of the day, I never caught a single fish.
+Despite trying multiple locations, multiple baits, multiple techniques (traditional, trotline, gill net) and multiple hours of the day, I never caught a single fish.
 In fact, during the entire month, I only saw one trout!

 The Teenage Frog – One evening before the sun went down I heard a very unusual sound from a frog.
 In a voice that sounded exactly like a sarcastic teenage girl, the frog said “ribbet!” with a tone that made it sound like a fake frog that was angry it had to show up for work so instead did its job with a sarcastic voice.
 I could practically see the frog rolling its eyes.